Wishing you knew more about Aboriginal culture? Search no more.

 The thick ochres, especially the white pigment used in Wandjina paintings, sit on the surface of the rock and will eventually fade and crumble away.
 So, unlike the long-surviving Gwions, where the red pigment used permeates the rock, many Wandjinas are likely to disappear, leaving little trace .

-Between June 2012 and June 2013, the NSW Office of the Environment and Heritage – the organisation that is meant to be protecting Aboriginal heritage – considered 99 applications to destroy Aboriginal heritage and culture and all 99applications that it considered were approved .
+Between June 2012 and June 2013, the NSW Office of the Environment and Heritage – the organisation supposed to protect Aboriginal heritage – considered 99 applications to destroy Aboriginal heritage and culture and approved all of them .
 The Office claims, however, that only half of the applications reach this final step .

 When the National Parks and Wildlife Act was enacted in 2001, last-minute lobbying by mining and agriculture interests prevented amendments that would have created a stricter protection regime for Aboriginal sites .

-When companies ‘develop’ areas they might unintentionally (or ‘unintentionally’) destroy Aboriginal rock art.
-Rarely does one read about such cases in the press, so the following story is worth mentioning.
+When companies 'develop' areas they might unintentionally or knowingly destroy destroy Aboriginal rock art.
+You rarely read about such cases in the press, so the following story is worth mentioning.

 The Burrup Peninsula near Karratha in Western Australia holds what some believe is the largest and oldest open air rock art site in the world.
 Traditional owners accused cement company Cemex (later trading as Holcim) of having destroyed a 10,000-year-old quarry and two other sites while carrying out rock blasting at Nickol Bay quarry in December 2008.